onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 alignment requires theory of mind - by emmet shear from #47 ep of win win podcast - and the better and more unambiguously and concretely we express our collective goals and requirements with skin in the game in a contractual way where defection has a real cost - the better

+> "America is Brazil with an economy...
+A society increasingly characterized by social decay and interminable unwinnable battles between ever-weaker rival elite factions with ever-greater collateral damage for institutional functionality and state capacity." - [Marko Jukic](https://x.com/mmjukic/status/2013401039605473443)

 > "Money is an information theory problem" - [Elon Musk](https://x.com/elonmusk/status/1984283962450350375) ^^ resource allocation is an information theory problem